1 Corinthians

 1 CORINTIANS 8

 Of interest to the Corinthians was what to do with the idolatry that surrounded them.
 Being nearly 50 miles from Athens meant that Corinth was steeped in polytheism with many temples nearby, like that of Aphrodite.
-Were Christians to engage in these practices or consume the items that have been around them?
+Were Christians to engage in these practices or consume the things offered to idols around them?
 This becomes a conversation on Christian liberty.

 V1-3 Humility and Freedom in Liberty